 Your College may also mention the SWAP Study Skills day.
 This is a really valuable event which brings you onto the University campus to practice some university-level study skills such as taking notes in a lecture or participating in a seminar or tutorial.
 You will also meet former SWAP students who are now at university and who can tell you what it's actually like to make the transition.

-If you are offered a place by the University, you may be invited to attend a post-offer visiting day.
+If you are offered a place by the University, you may be invited to attend an Offer Holder day.

 These days typically take place between February and April and are more person centred than Open Day.